webqit/quantum-js/README.md

 });
 ```

-And for updates to local variables, while we can't use the Observer API directly as these aren't associated with a physical object as we have of global variables...
+And for updates to local variables, while we can't use the Observer API directly (as local variables aren't associated with a physical object as we have of global variables)...

 ```js
 let b = 0;